FCO/Red/docs/tutorials/cookbook.md

 ## Inflators/Deflators

-If you want to use a custom type on your model and istores it on the database.
+If you want to use a custom type on your model and store it in the database.

 ```raku
 class CustomType {